ejabbered/slpkg/README.rst

     From 1 repositories need 1 updating.
 Run the command 'slpkg update'.

-And check if packages need upgrade with:
+And check if the packages need upgrade with:

 .. code-block:: bash